 The five courses that make up the Early Grade Reading Graduate Certificate are:

-- How Children in Developing Countries Learn to Read – Summer 2017
+- How Children in Developing Countries Learn to Read – Fall 2019

-Courses combine elements of both theory and practice.
-The readings are drawn from both scholarly journals and in-depth reports on learning, reading, writing and assessment.
+Our courses combine elements of both theory and practice.
+Readings are drawn from scholarly journals and from in-depth reports on learning, reading, writing and assessment.
 Participants learn through multiple modalities, including reading research and literature, watching videos, and participating in a mix of individual and small group activities.
 Individual and group work will invite you to use the readings to reflect upon, write, and share the evolution of your thinking throughout the duration of the course.

-These are online courses that utilize asynchronous interaction, so you can log in and learn at any time of the day or night.
-You will primarily learn from the course materials provided online in modules, supplemented by course units that will emphasize, illustrate, and demonstrate key principles about each topic.
-You will also engage in interactive learning through discussion of course-related topics, group work and the completion of learning exercises.
+These courses that utilize asynchronous interaction, so you can log in and learn at any time of the day or night each week.
+You will learn primarily from course materials provided in the online modules, supplemented by units that emphasize, illustrate, and demonstrate key principles about each topic.
+You will also engage in interactive learning through discussion, group work and the completion of learning exercises.

 Reflective writing assignments will help you to personalize the material and see its relevance to your own work.
 The assignments are cumulative, so that you can get feedback from the instructor and other course participants and then combine your assignments to create your final analysis paper and presentation.